-4. Each SMJU should apply its disconnections rate cap by filing a Tier 1 Advice Letter with the following information within 30 days of the effective date of this decision and by February 1st each calendar year thereafter: (i) the total number of its California customers during the previous calendar year, (ii) the number of California customers it may disconnect during the current calendar year, calculated as the product of its disconnections rate cap and the total number of its California customers during the previous calendar year, and (iii) the number of California customers it disconnected during the previous year, compared with the number of California customers it disconnected during the previous year, disconnect during the previous year.

-5. The Commission should require each of the SMJUs to apply each of the rules arising from D.18-12-013 in OP 1 of D.20-06-003 within 90 days of this decision.
+- 4. Each SMJU should apply its disconnections rate cap by filing a Tier 1 Advice Letter with the following information within 30 days of the effective date of this decision and by February 1st each calendar year thereafter: (i) the total number of its California residential customers during the previous calendar year, (ii) the number of California residential customers it may disconnect during the current calendar year, calculated as the product of its disconnections rate cap and the total number of its California residential customers during the previous calendar year, and (iii) the number of California residential customers it disconnected during the previous year, compared with the number of California residential customers it was permitted to disconnect during the previous year. - 5.
+The Commission should require each of the SMJUs to apply each of the rules arising from D.18-12-013 in OP 1 of D.20-06-003 within 90 days of this decision.

-6. It is reasonable to prohibit the SMJUs from requiring any residential customer to pay an establishment of credit deposit for new service or a reestablishment of service deposit for any reestablishment of service.

-7. It is reasonable to prohibit the SMJUs from charging a fee for reconnecting service.

-8. It is reasonable to not require SMJUs to implement AMP programs.

-9. It is reasonable to not require the SMJUs to additional customer protections from D.20-06-003.

-10. It is reasonable to rely on the Commission's existing enforcement options to ensure that SMJUs comply with this decision.

-11. It is reasonable to require all SMJUs to provide quarterly reports on arrears and disconnections data for two years following the effective date of this decision.

-12. It is reasonable to allow the assigned Commissioner or assigned ALJ of this proceeding or any successor proceeding may extend or reestablish the requirement for quarterly reporting through a ruling.
+- 6. Residential customers of SMJUs should not be disconnected if they currently have a Low-Income Home Energy Assistance Program pledge pending and if they agree to be placed on a 12-month payment plan for any remaining balance. - 7.
+It is reasonable to prohibit the SMJUs from requiring any residential customer to pay an establishment of credit deposit for new service or a reestablishment of service deposit for any reestablishment of service. - 8.
+It is reasonable to prohibit the SMJUs from charging a residential customer a fee for reconnecting service. - 9.
+It is reasonable to not require SMJUs to implement AMP programs. - 10.
+It is reasonable to require the SMJUs to implement benefit of service investigation requirements from D.20-06-003. - 11.
+It is reasonable to require the SMJUs to allow physician assistants and nurse practitioners to certify to the utilities that a customer qualifies for medical baseline and to allow qualified medical professionals to e-sign applications for the medical baseline program. - 12.
+It is reasonable to not require the SMJUs to implement additional customer protections from D.20-06-003 at this time. - 13.
+It is reasonable to rely on the Commission's existing enforcement options to ensure that SMJUs comply with this decision. - 14.
+It is reasonable to require all SMJUs to provide quarterly reports on arrears and disconnections data for two years following the effective date of this decision. - 15.
+It is reasonable to allow the assigned Commissioner or assigned ALJ of this proceeding or any successor proceeding may extend or reestablish the requirement for quarterly reporting through a ruling.

-13. The Commission should consider whether to require SMJUs to offer PIPP programs after the evaluation of the Large Utilities' pilot programs.

-14. It is reasonable to allow, but not require, each SMJU to establish a two-way balancing account to recover residential uncollectibles, provided that such SMJU affirms its intention to apply for available CAPP funding.

-15. It is reasonable to allow each SMJU to raise lost revenue from reconnection fees through its General Rate Case, subject to reasonableness review of the amounts recorded.

-16. It is reasonable to allow SMJUs to create a memorandum account to recover the administrative costs associated with implementing this decision, subject to a reasonableness review.
+- 16. The Commission should consider whether to require SMJUs to offer PIPP programs after the evaluation of the Large Utilities' pilot programs. - 17.
+It is reasonable to allow, but not require, each SMJU to establish a two-way balancing account to recover residential uncollectibles, provided that such SMJU affirms its intention to apply for available CAPP funding. - 18.
+It is reasonable to allow each SMJU to raise lost revenue from residential reconnection fees through its General Rate Case, subject to reasonableness review of the amounts recorded. - 19.
+It is reasonable to allow SMJUs to create a memorandum account to recover the administrative costs associated with implementing this decision, subject to a reasonableness review.